 - Pinky raising is seen as an effeminate act, possibly one of sophistication.
 It’s just something some refined, intelligent people do.
 And not the working class rabble!

 - Pinky raising is something that posh people do.

 - Pinky raising is for women only—if a man does it, this means he’s cursed by the leftist cult and is a communist and the reason why society is imploding.

-So there we go.
+There we go, then!
 Pinky raising, eh?
 In one tiny little human gesture, we have an entire socioeconomic, polemic, and pretty tedious reason to go around labelling people.

 We’ll raise a cup of tea to that!
 And we may, or may not, raise our little finger when doing so.